jakezhiming/dasher/README.md

    python pygbag_build.py
    ```

+2. Configure your `web_config.js` to use direct API access or provide a UI for entering the API key.

-2. When playing the game in the browser, you'll see an API key input field where you can enter your OpenAI API key.
+3. When playing the game in the browser, you'll see an API key input field where you can enter your OpenAI API key.
    - The key is stored only in your browser's localStorage
    - It's sent directly to OpenAI's API (may encounter CORS issues on some browsers)
    - You can test your API key by clicking the "Test Key" button